mikependon/RepoDB.NET/pages/enumerations/postgresql/bulkimportmergecommandtype.md

 ### Usability

-Let us say, you would like to merge a big dataset into the database but you prefer to use the ON CONFLICT DO UPDATE merge command of PostgreSQL, then simply pass `OnConflictDoUpdate` value on the `mergeCommandType` argument.
+Let us say, you would like to merge a big dataset into the database and you prefer to use the ON CONFLICT DO UPDATE merge command of PostgreSQL.
+Simply pass `OnConflictDoUpdate` value on the `mergeCommandType` argument.
 See below.

 ```csharp
 using (var connection = new NpgsqlConnection(connectionString))